• PROGRAM

 8:30 – 10:10 THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION

-How the research design enables knowledge circulation Constructing and negotiating the professional identity Questioning methodological and epistemological perspectives (2) Qualitative research on children, adolescent and young students Digitalisation, communities and citizenship Sexual harassment / abuse and partner violence Methodological developments in health psychology
+How the research design enables knowledge circulation Constructing and negotiating the professional identity Questioning methodological and epistomological perspectives in Qualitative Research (2) Qualitative research on children, adolescent and young students Digitalisation, communities and citizenship Sexual harassment / abuse and partner violence Methodological developments in health psychology

 10:10 – 10:40 COFFEE BREAK